Submit your winter break vacation housing web form here.

 BU students who are not registered for classes are only eligible to sign up for housing that follows the summer session schedule in six-week blocks.
 You would not be able to receive housing for the precise length of your internship, but you would be able to sign up for both sessions.

 I’m going to be visiting Boston for a weekend during the summer.
 Would BU be able to offer me housing during my stay?

-Unfortunately, Boston University Housing does not offer short-term accommodations to non-students during the summer.
+Unfortunately, Boston University Housing does not offer short-term accommodations to students or non-students during the summer.

 Applying for Summer Housing